stathismast/parallel-matrix-convolution/README.md

 ## Compile

-- being in the version folder you want, run
+- Being in the version folder you want, run:
 ```
     mpicc gray.c -o gray -lm